mansur160/TUITPay-docs/use-cases.md

 # Use Cases

 ### For Students
-- Earn tuition through academic performance
+- Earn tuition through mining and academic performance
 - Access to funding without traditional loans

 ### For Sponsors & NGOs